Victim of investment fraud and need an attorney?

 An investment fraud attorney can recover your Investment Losses.
-If you have suffered damages as a result of fraud, unsuitable or negligent investment advice, the sale of defective investments, self-dealing, theft, or other wrongful conduct, you may have a claim against your stockbroker or investment professional and their firm.
+If you have suffered damages as a result of stockbroker fraud, unsuitable or negligent investment advice, the sale of defective investments, self-dealing, theft, or other wrongful conduct, you may have a claim against your stockbroker or investment professional and their firm.
 Victims of securities and investment fraud may recover their damages through securities arbitration.

 Investors have a right to the truth.
 Both novice and highly sophisticated investors have a right to to rely upon the investment advice of their stockbroker or investment professional and to believe that investment advice rendered by these professionals is not the product of negligence or tainted by financial self interest.

 The federal securities laws require the full and fair disclosure of all material facts in connection with the sale of securities.
 Stockbrokers and the brokerage firms with whom they are associated, have a special duty not only conduct meaningful due diligence with respect to the securities sold by them, but to also to only recommend those securities to investors that are financially capable or suitable to undertake such risks.